thingsdb/ThingsDocs/source/includes/_t_user_info.md

 username | raw/int (optional) | User to return info

 ### Return value
-Information about a ThingsDB user.
+Information as a `qpack` type about a ThingsDB user.